Alvin and the Chipmunks: The Squeakquel: Home media

-Alvin and the Chipmunks: The Squeakquel was released on Blu-ray/DVD/Digital copy on March 30, 2010.
+Alvin and the Chipmunks: The Squeakquel was released on Blu-ray/DVD/Digital Copy on March 30, 2010.

 Sequels

 Shortly after the film's release on DVD and Blu-ray, Fox and Regency had announced that Alvin and the Chipmunks 3D was scheduled to be released on December 16, 2011.
-The title was then changed to Alvin and the Chipmunks: Chipwrecked.
+The title was changed to Alvin and the Chipmunks: Chipwrecked.
 On January 22, 2011, Fox 2000 Pictures started production on the film during a Caribbean cruise on the Carnival Dream ship.
 Filming took place primarily on the ship's upper, open decks with scenes featuring actor Jason Lee (reprising his role) and the antics of The Chipmunks in the Carnival Dream's outdoor recreation areas.
 Stops on the itinerary included Cozumel, Roatan, Belize, and Costa Maya (which provided tropical backdrops for many of the film's shipboard scenes).
 A fourth film, Alvin and the Chipmunks: The Road Chip, was released on December 18, 2015.